Rakshithabj/SCT_ML_2/README.md

 The Kaggle Dataset link: https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python

 ## Dependencies
-  To run this project, you need to insatll the following Python packages:
+  To run this project, you need to install the following Python packages:
  - Pandas: For data manipulation and analysis
      ```bash
       pip install pandas